James Harry Lacey

-James Harry Lacey, DFM1 (1 February 1917 – 30 May 1989), was one of the top scoring Royal Air Force fighter pilots of the Second World War and was the second-highest scoring RAF fighter pilot of the Battle of Britain, behind Pilot Officer Eric Lock of No. 41 Squadron RAF.
+James Harry Lacey, DFM1 (1 February 1917 – 30 May 1989), known as Ginger Lacey, was one of the top scoring Royal Air Force fighter pilots of the Second World War and was the second-highest scoring RAF fighter pilot of the Battle of Britain, behind Pilot Officer Eric Lock of No. 41 Squadron RAF.
 Lacey was credited with 28 enemy aircraft destroyed, five probables and nine damaged.

 Early life

+Lacey was born on 1 February 1917 in Wetherby, West Yorkshire.

-Lacey left King James Grammar School, Knaresborough in 1933, continuing his education at Leeds Technical College.
-He spent four years as an apprentice pharmacist.
+He left King James Grammar School, Knaresborough in 1933, and continued his education at Leeds Technical College.
+He spent four years as an apprentice pharmacist in Leeds.

 RAF career

 Lacey joined the RAFVR (Royal Air Force Volunteer Reserve) in January 1937 as a trainee pilot at Perth, Scotland.
 In 1938, he then took an instructor's course, becoming an instructor at the Yorkshire Flying School, accumulating 1,000 hours of flight time before the war.
 Called up at the outbreak of war, he joined No. 501 Squadron RAF.